gregsgit/diku-ap2025-notes/README.md

 top level folder, and then do `git add flake.nix` so that nix "sees" the file.
 Then you can do `nix develop`.

+## Emacs with eglot and haskell language server lsp-haskell

+For some reason, I have not been able to get eglot + lsp-haskell working well for me.
+I can get the server to start, but errors from build are not reported, which is a real pain.
+I've even tried copying just, e.g. week1/handout to a folder under my ~/Downloads, thinking the issue is that there are too many separate projects (one per week), but that brute force approach did not seem to help.